offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 **Regional Confederations**: Groups sharing common territories or trade routes form loose confederations, meeting seasonally at predetermined locations.
 These gatherings, called **Crossroad Councils**, address disputes, share route information, and coordinate responses to threats.

-**The Grand Council of Pathfinders**: Once every three years, representatives from all major confederations gather at the **Convergence of Paths**—a location that changes based on the movements of the [[Walking Gardens of Yss'andra]].
+**The Grand Council of Pathfinders**: Once every three years, representatives from all major confederations gather at the **Convergence of Paths**—a location that changes based on the movements of the [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md).
 This supreme council addresses matters affecting all Wanderers and maintains the **Great Song-Map Archive**.

 ### Pathfinder Hierarchy